 So the result holds for the special case where we swap adjacent rows of the matrix.
 As any computer scientist knows, we can accomplish any rearrangement of an ordered list by swapping adjacent elements.
 This principle can be demonstrated by naïve sorting algorithms such as "bubble sort."
-In any event, we don't need to discuss every possible reordering, we just need to consider a swap of two rows, say rows s and t with 1 < s < t < n.
+In any event, we do not need to discuss every possible reordering, we just need to consider a swap of two rows, say rows s and t with $1 \le s < t \le n$.